Helpful context:

 Structural Patterns

-Adapter - wrap an incompatible interface so it fits what you need:
+Adapter wraps an incompatible interface to make it fit what you need:

 def decorator(func):